gkemmey/gray_matter/_posts/2019-08-02-stripe-beyond-the-getting-started-docs.md

 end
 ```

 As you can see, we wrap a call to `yield` in a `begin / rescue` which gives us the error handling.
 If we get an error, we wrap it in an `Nutmeg::Stripe::Response` object, tell it to send an error notification, and then return it.

+TODO put this in a purple box with something like "If your unfamiliar with tap, it's shorthand in ruby for this code like this:..."
 (That's what `tap` let's us do, call a method on a thing, while the result of evaluating `tap` still returns the receiver of `tap`.)

 #### The `Nutmeg::Stripe::Response` object